 GCPS transportation department will issue all students a book bag tag indicating how they are to be dismissed each afternoon.
 Teachers will complete tag information after confirmation from parents at the beginning of the school year.
-Any time a student’s transportation routine changes, the school must be notified in writing.
+Any time a student’s transportation routine changes, the school must be notified in writing (see Change of Transportation section below for more details).
 Please do not rely on e-mail messages to teachers as they may not have the chance to check messages prior to dismissal.

 Bus Riders: Students will be expected to ride their designated bus.
 Students annually receive instruction in safe riding procedures.
 Each bus driver has complete charge of pupils riding the bus.
 Students who refuse to obey the school bus safety guidelines shall forfeit their right to ride the bus.